Neurodynamic TDOA localization with NLOS mitigation via maximum correntropy criterion: PNN design

-Combining the inactivity of inequality constraints and linear independence just verified further deduces that $\mathcal{C} = \emptyset$.
-For this reason, the second condition is met as well and the local stability of MCC-PNN is confirmed.
+where $\bm{X} = \left[ \bm{x}_1,..., \bm{x}_L \right] \in \mathbb{R}^{H \times L}$ and $\mathrm{diag}(\cdot)$ is a diagonal matrix with the corresponding vector being the main diagonal.
+We see that the row vectors of the matrix in (\ref{Gradh_MCCTDOA2}) are linearly independent, again on the premise of $d_i^{*} \neq 0$ (for $i = 1,...,L$).
+Combining the inactivity of inequality constraints and linear independence just verified further deduces an empty critical cone \cite{WXiong3,HChe}.
+Consequently, two conditions are both met and the local stability of MCC-PNN is confirmed.